-In Melbourne Tonight or “IMT” as it was known, was compulsory nightly viewing in Melbourne homes.
+In Melbourne Tonight or “IMT” was compulsory viewing.

-My British born parents tuned in to see what it’s star performer Graham Kennedy would do, in a day without recordings or replays or fear of missing something Graham might do.
+My British born parents tuned in just to watch it’s star Graham Kennedy, in a day without recordings or replays in fear of missing something Graham “might do”.

 His nightly antics were considered outrageous, funny, spur of the moment brilliant comedy when television was in it’s infancy.